 Those earnings are capped, of course, at $1,500 per quarter.
 And, while 3 percent on dining is high, other cards offer more in the Trio’s other categories.
 So, if you’re trying to maximize your cash-back earnings, you’ll want to supplement with other no-annual-fee cards.
 That way, you can earn the most cash back possible in several categories and swap in other cards as you reach any quarterly caps.
 Possibilities include:

-- The American Express Blue Cash Everyday card, which offers 3 percent back at supermarkets, 2 percent back on gas and 2 percent back at department stores (all uncapped)
+- The American Express Blue Cash Everyday card, which offers 3 percent back at U.S. supermarkets (on up to $6k in purchases per year, then 1 percent), 2 percent back on gas and 2 percent back at department stores.

 - The BankAmericard Cash Rewards card, which offers 3 percent back at gas stations and 2 percent at grocery stores (uncapped).